MicronOxford/SIMcheck/README.md

         independently to the respective start value and the resulting image should still be a multichannel image.
 The option should be termed "Intensity normalisation (simple ratio correction)".
 (No question mark!)
-      - Regarding "Threshold and 16-bit conversion" in the case of dynamic range exceeding the 16-bit range, I noted that there is no cut-off and that the  dynamic range is not filling the 16-bit range (see attached illustration).
-Ideally the part between cut-off and brightest pixel in the stack should stretch out from 0 to 65535.
       - log output formatting
       - update docs before release (javadoc, README cross-ref manual)
       - bump version number, update manual ref